nus-cs2113-AY2324S1/ip/docs/README.md

     - [Autosave and load](#autosave-and-load)
     - [Command summary](#command-summary)
 ---

-# DUKE User Guide

-Duke User Guide for CS2113 individual project, is a command line interface (CLI) application that helps you keep track of your tasks.
-It is cross platform and can run on any machine that has Java installed.

----

 ## Quick Start
 1. Ensure you have Java 11 or above installed.
 If not you can download it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).